Articles in this section

 Product Owner at CompanyB

-Utilizing the header and footer property in Excel together with Microsoft headers/footers format code and the binding syntax to apply the desired formatting to the user information in the header: the name of the user and the job title should be separated by a line break, the name of the user should be bold and the job title italic.
+Using the header and footer property in Excel together with Microsoft headers/footers format code and binding syntax to apply the desired formatting to the user information in the header: the name of the user and the job title should be separated by a line break, the name of the user should be bold and the job title italic.
+The binding is:

 UserProfile.Name = Jane Doe